AfonsoCalinas/YoutubeToMp4/README.md

 Make sure you take your cool video out of the folder, since if you run the program again, the program will ask you if you want to overwrite the cool video you had in the first place.

 Also!
-There are 2 .txt files in both output and resources folders, so that Github let's me create these "empty" folders in the project :)
+There are 2 .txt files (which you can remove once you have the whole project in your computer) in both output and resources folders, so that Github let's me create these "empty" folders in the project :)

 # Special Thanks 💖